-Holy Week Bulletins: For use with our Online Worship videos or for worship in your home
+Sunday Bulletin: For use with our Online Worship video or for worship in your home

-In this time of cancelltion of in-person worship, we want to make it possible to still offer worship to God and be connected as a congregation.
-Please follow the links below to bulletins of our Holy Week services and join other members of Redeemer in worshiping together from a distance this Holy Week.
-Video links will be posted above after being filmed and made available.
+In this time of cancellation of in-person worship, we want to make it possible to still offer worship to God and be connected as a congregation.
+Please follow the link below to the bulletin for this Sunday's worship service and join other members of Redeemer in worshiping together from a distance this week.
+The Video link will be posted above after being filmed and made available.

 Dear Brothers and Sisters in Christ,